csci4707-umn/lab-book/src/run.md

 It will keep printing out logs in this terminal.
 We can use this terminal to get information on what is happening in our DBMS.

 #### Terminal C
-To run the client, open another terminal and use the following command to create a database to use: (In this example, we call the database `ProjectDB`)
+To open the client, open another terminal and use the following command to create a database to use: (In this example, we call the database `ProjectDB`)

 1. Make sure you are in the installation folder`$W$/install`.
 <pre><code>cd $W$/install</code></pre>